satellytes/satellytes.com/blog-posts/boosting-developer-productivity-with-github-actions.md

 Workflows are what other automation platforms most often refer to as "pipelines".
 They are the biggest logical chunk in this architecture and they themselves are made up of 1 or more "jobs".
 Each job is itself made up of 1 or more "steps".
 These steps can be either arbitrary CLI commands like `yarn install` or they can use an "Action".

 #### Action
-Actions can be either pure JavaScript or Docker-based and you can mix them however you like in a single job.
-So you can easily have a job that runs a CLI command as a first step, then uses a JavaScript action followed by a Docker action.
+Actions can be either pure JavaScript, ran using NodeJS or they can be Docker-based.
+You can mix these types of actions however you like in a single job.
+So you can easily have a job that runs a CLI command (e.g. `npm install`) as a first step, then uses a JavaScript action followed by a Docker action.

 #### Event
 What we also need is a way to trigger workflows.
 These are called events and there are different types of them: